trychlos/pwix-roles/README.md

 - `Roles.ready()`

     A reactive data source which becomes `true` when the package is ready to be used (actually when the `alanning:roles` underlying package publication for the current user is ready).

+    Note that the package considers itself as ready even if it has not yet been configured.

     Available on client only.